Saranyarm/Resume-Analyzer_using_NLP/README.md

-# Resume_Screening_using_NLP
+# Resume Suitability Predictor
-Developed this resume screening system using NLP techniques to automate the evaluation of job applications
+Developed this resume suitability predictor using machine Learning which predicts suitability of resume for a job.